pcjitsu/Auto_README/README.md

 ## Tests

-Check util folder to see if README has been updated
+Check until folder to see if README has been updated